Difficulty

 Under 2 hours

 Decorative mirrors are a great way to brighten a room.
 They make even the tiniest space feel larger and more inviting.
 Plus, in an entryway, mirrors give you final checkpoint before walking out the door.
 A multi-purpose piece of art, decorative mirrors can be heavy.
-It’s important to know how to hang one properly.
-Read on for several step-by-step options to anchor, hang and avoid the common pitfalls of hanging a heavy mirror.
+It’s important to know how to hang a mirror properly.
+Read on for several step-by-step mirror installation options.
+Avoid the common pitfalls of hanging a heavy mirror.

 Evaluate the Wall

-The type of walls you have can impact everything you do to hang a heavy mirror.
+Knowing how to hang a mirror on a wall starts with figuring out the type of walls you have.
 First, determine what your wall is made of.
 The easiest option is to press a push pin into the wall.
 If the point slides in easily, you’re working with drywall.
 If not, it’s likely plaster.
 If you have a wall made from brick, concrete or stone, you’ll need specialty hooks and hangers.

 Use the Right Hardware

 - Drywall Anchor.
 Generally plastic, these are the anchors often included with new frames, mirrors and other hanging products.
-While they definitely do the trick, their flexible housing can be hard to work with.
+They’re the obvious solution of how to hang a heavy mirror on drywall.
+While drywall anchors do the trick, their flexible housing can be hard to work with.

 - Toggle Bolts.
 Also known as toggle anchors and toggle drywall anchors, these anchors have zinc-plated bolts that are sturdier than their plastic counterparts.
 They come with a companion screw.

 - Heavy-Duty Self-Drilling Anchors.
 These anchors are screwed directly into the wall and don’t require a pilot hole.
-Their structure allows them to stay intact so they’re less likely to open up prematurely as plastic anchors are known to do.
+Their structure allows them to stay intact so they’re less likely to open as plastic anchors can.

 Decide the Best Hanging Method

-The type of hardware you use will also depend on whether you’re hanging your mirror with a wire, a D-ring or a french cleat.
+The type of hardware you use depends on whether you’re hanging your mirror with a wire, a D-ring or a French cleat.
+Choose what works best for you and your specific mirror.
 Different mirrors may require different hanging methods and measurement options.
-Most heavy mirrors even require a friend or partner to help.
-Choose what works best for you and your specific mirror.

 How to Hang a Mirror with D-Rings

+Many manufacturers include D-rings on the back of their frames.
+They are one of the most common ways of how to hang a mirror on a wall.
 D-rings offer some of the best security for heavy items.
 Once the D-rings have connected with their wall hooks, your heavy mirror will sit snug to the wall.
-Many manufacturers include D-rings on the back of their frames.

-It's important to make sure the rings are equidistant from the top edge.
+It's important to make sure the rings are equally distant from the top edge.
 Measure down from the top edge of the frame to each D-ring to see if the distances match.
 Match your wall marks to reflect any varying dimensions.
-Remember, these marks will not be level if the D-rings are not equidistant from the frame’s top edge.
+Remember, these marks will not be level if the D-rings are not an equal distance from the frame’s top edge.

 Measure Wall